LiquidSkin/Github-Assignment/README.md

           Branch - Create a separate code base separate from the main branch and make changes to that codebase(usually adding a separate feature) and then merge the changes to the main branch.
 Useful for collobaration.

   # 13) - Difference between Pull Request and Branch?.
-           Pull request is made to the users to let them know/ approve the changes made to their code by us.
+           Pull request is made to the users to let them know/ approve the changes made to their code by us and then merge the changes.
 A git branch is created to create a separate copy/version of the main code in the main branch so that developers can work without affecting the code in the main branch.

+   # 14) - Difference between Git Pull and Git Fetch?.
+           Git Fetch just copies the git metadata to the local system from the main repository.
+Git Pull merges the changes made to code to the main branch.
+Git Pull is Git Fetch + Merge.

+   # 15) -  How to revert to previous commit in Git?.
+            The best practice to revert to a commit is to use the git checkout followed by the commit id.
+So the command would be git checkout commitid.

+   # 16) - Advaantages of Forking Workflow?
+            The benefits of forking are mainly,we do not make any direct changes to the original repository.
+We get a clone or a copy of the original repository and we can make all changes we want and then submit a pull request to the author of the original repository.